 Use Pinterest and Instagram Folders

 If you aren’t using the saved folders capability yet – get started!
 It helps with goal setting and dreaming!!

 Take It Slow and Steady

-Make sure to go easy on yourself… if you don’t check things off that grid paper list you have had going for a while – it is okay!
+Make sure to go easy on yourself… if you don’t check things off that list you have had going for a while – it is okay!

 It doesn’t hurt that my husband has a much more easy going personality and can make quick decisions on the fly.
 Like I said on my ‘we all have a story to tell’ post – together we kinda make one really good person 😂.

 Be Kind to Yourself